mendelgusmao/PHP-HaavokIPC/README.md

 define("HIPC_SHM_PERMS", 0666); // Permissions for the shared memory segment
 ```

-* StdIODriver
+* StdIOPersistence
-This driver will use stdio to exchange data between front end and back end.
+This persistence will use stdio to exchange data between front end and back end.
 Its development is frozen as it requires architecture changes in HaavokIPC core.

-_There is no need to define a driver in back end.
-The information about what driver was configured in front end is passed via command line to back end_
+_There is no need to define a persistence in back end.
+The information about what persistence was configured in front end is passed via command line to back end_

 ## Building a call